Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 ## Economy Metrics

-### EIGEN Token Metadata

-Definition:
-- EIGEN Market Cap: The total market capitalization of circulating EIGEN tokens.
-- EIGEN FDV: The fully diluted valuation of EIGEN tokens.
-- EIGEN Trading Volume: The total trading volume of EIGEN tokens in the last 24 hours.
-- Percentage of EIGEN Staked: The percentage of circulating EIGEN tokens that are currently staked.

-Data Sources: Coingecko, Ethereum RPC
-Data Fresh Frequency: Every 1 minute

-### Total Value Locked (TVL) in USD
+### ETH TVL / EIGEN TVL / Total TVL in USD

-Definition: The total value in USD of all assets locked in EigenLayer's ecosystem, including all ETH LSTs, native ETH from EigenPods, EIGEN tokens, and all other permissionless assets restaked.
+Definition: Dollar value of total assets staked/restaked in EigenLayer, including all ETH (LSTs and native ETH), EIGEN tokens, and all other permissionless assets restaked.

 Formula:

-1. To index all strategies' TVL in EigenLayer, except the beacon strategy (aka, native-ETH strategy) and EIGEN strategy:
+1. For all strategies' TVL in EigenLayer, except the beacon strategy (aka, native-ETH strategy) and EIGEN strategy:

 - Index strategies in EigenLayer from all `StrategyAddedToDepositWhitelist` events minus `StrategyRemovedFromDepositWhitelist` events from the `StrategyManager` contract, which will include all strategies except the beacon strategy.
 - For each strategy in EigenLayer, get their underlying tokens.